 If you are frequently finding yourself on trails that require maximum departure angle to clear and have already or almost already crumpled your factory rear bumper, a replacement bumper is most likely the best option for you.
-However, keep in mind that there are some aftermarket bumpers that maintain the stock hitch location and can still utilize the UltraSwing.
+However, keep in mind that there are some aftermarket bumpers that maintain the stock hitch location and can still utilize a hitch mounted tire carrier like the UltraSwing.
 This gives you the ability to add rear-end protection, while also maintaining the versatility of the UltraSwing.

-Conclusion: This is clearly a simplified conversation, however, we hope it paints at least a general framework to start thinking about the experience you’re looking for in a rear swing-out.
+Conclusion: This is clearly a simplified conversation, but we hope it provides some context to start thinking about the experience you’re looking for in a rear swing-out for your 4Runner or other vehicle platform.
 If you have specific questions or comments we’d love to hear from you in the comments below.
 Or give us a call or email.

 Comments will be approved before showing up.

 Sign up to get the latest on sales, new releases and more …